tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 The organization cared so little for promoting its own show, that it did not even try managing WrestleFans' accidental reveal of the full match card, which was leaked before PTW revealed the final match themselves.
 The leak was accidentally posted by Wrestlefans' newsman Piotr "Sabinq" Gilewski.
 [Taras](@/w/taras.md) called him out on the mistake on Twitter/X, and in turn revealed that he also was on a lengthy break from PTW, although officially not released yet.

 ##### The Stonoga controversy

 On May 8th, in a move mocked by fans and PTW wrestlers alike, notorious Polish businessman and whistleblower Zbigniew Stonoga announced that he bought 1500 tickets for [PTW#6](@/e/ptw/2024-05-11-ptw-6.md), and wants to distribute them for free to his supporters (who sent him money and received a numbered membership card).
 The next day, Stonoga posted photos of himself and the car, as well as short clips of himself on the passenger seat.
-Later, he announced handing out 50 tickets, free and for anyone, in a McDonald's restaurant in Legionowo.
-This move prompted Taras to seemingly cut his ties with PTW, declaring he's finally "quitting this circus".
+Later, he announced handing out 50 tickets, free and for anyone, in person, at a McDonald's restaurant in Legionowo.
+This move prompted PTW wrestler Taras to seemingly cut his ties with the organization, declaring he's finally "quitting this circus".

+##### Backlash

 Other PTW personalities, like [Disco Pablo](@/w/disco-pablo.md), the already-mentioned ex-commentator Piotr Małecki, and current commentator Arek Paterek also addressed the situation.
 Their posts ranged from open critique to only vague references.
 After Pablo and Taras made their comments, fans speculated about Pablo leaving PTW as well, which Pablo strongly denied.